 (e) such other manner as the Board may determine.

-(2) Where a person has indicated that he or she shall be represented by an agent or counsel, service of a document, including a Notice of Appeal, shall be effected upon that person’s agent or counsel by any of the methods listed in subsection (1).
+(2) Where a person has indicated that he or she shall be represented by an agent, counsel or representative, service of a document, including a Notice of Appeal, shall be effected upon that person’s agent, counsel or representative by any of the methods listed in subsection (1).

 (3) Service of any document, including a Notice of Appeal, may be proved by affidavit, oral testimony, or both.

-(4) When a document is served on a person by e-mail transmission, a hard copy or fax of the document shall be provided within a reasonable period thereafter if requested by the recipient.
+(4) When a document is served on a person by e-mail transmission, a hard copy or fax of the document shall be provided to the Board one (1) day thereafter.

 8 (1) Subject to subsection (2), all documents filed in respect of an appeal shall be placed on the public record.

-(2) A party may request that all or any part of the document be held in confidence by the Board, which request shall be placed on the public record.
+(2) A party may request that all or any part of any document be held in confidence by the Board, which request shall be placed on the public record.